ASCOMInitiative/ConformU/README.md

 * '--commandline' - Run as a command line application with no graphical interface using a pre-configured settings file.
 * '--settings fullyqualifiedfilename' - Fully qualified file name of the application configuration file.
 Leave blank to use the default location.
 * '--logfilepath fullyqualifiedlogfilepath' - Fully qualified path to the log file folder.
 Leave blank to use the default mechanic, which creates a new folder each day,
-* '--logfilename filename' - If filename has no directory/folder component it will be appended to the log file path to create the fully qualified log file name.
-If filename is fully qualified, any logfilepath parameter wil be ignored.
+* '--logfile filename' - If filename has no directory/folder component it will be appended to the log file path to create the fully qualified log file name.
+If filename is fully qualified, any logfilepath parameter will be ignored.
 Leave filename blank to use automatic file naming, where the file name will be based on the file creation time.
+* '--resultsfile fullyqualifiedfilename' - Fully qualified file name of the results file.
 * '--debugdiscovery' - Write discovery debug information to the log.
 * '--debugstartup' - Write start-up debug information to the log.
 * '--help' - Display this help screen.